Addaian/phealth/README.md

   defaults; `pydantic-settings` fails fast on a missing required value.
 - **LLM cost caps.** Claude is the single LLM provider.
 Section detection is regex-first; the LLM fallback is bounded by `MAX_LLM_CALLS_PER_INGEST` and never fires for the well-formed synthetic chart.
-Phase 3 endpoints cache every assessment by `(patient_id, evidence_hash, model_version)`, so reviewer re-runs cost zero after the first.
+Task 3 endpoints cache every assessment by `(patient_id, evidence_hash, model_version)`, so repeat runs cost zero after the first.
 - **HIPAA posture.** The dev environment is treated as if it held PHI even though the data is synthetic — Postgres on a private Docker network, no secrets in git, audit-on-read enabled.